Employee Engagement Guide

 Engagement makes a difference.

-Engaged employees are proven to be more productive, are absent less often, and have fewer safety incidents, among other benefits.
+Engaged employees are more productive, absent less often, and safer at work.
 Here are just some of the ways that engagement makes a difference.*

 41% less absenteeism